 Failure in Any of the Two-Part Assembly

-However, if any of the two parts fail, they should be replaced immediately.
+On the other hand, if any of the two components fail, they must be replaced immediately.

 No Wobbling Effect at High RPM